LeoNero/jquery-dateValidator/README.md

 #**How to use**

-It is very simple to use it.
+It is very simple to use.

 Download the plugin and the css on src and do it in your HTML head:
 ```html